During the academic year 2011-12 the Alumni Fund supported 21 projects designed to enhance the student experience.

 iGEM is a global competition entered by a group of seven undergraduate students from a range of courses within the School of Biological Sciences, to develop a novel biological system using Synthetic Biology techniques.
 The Annual Fund aided with covering the expenses of additional advisors and ancillary team members, costs associated with research experiments and a contribution towards attendance at the annual jamboree, which was held in Amsterdam for the 2011 competition.

 The aim of this project was to explore and develop a greater understanding of the rich connections between art and biodiversity through a series of high profile open forum discussions.
 The project offered students the opportunity to get involved with practical and collaborative events, films, displays and small publications.
-The day itself was hugely successful, with an ongoing art and biodiversity programme having been established at the Sainsbury Centre for Visual Arts.
+The day itself was hugely successful, with an ongoing art and biodiversity programme having been established at the Sainsbury Centre.

 Despite recent advances in technology, most University modules are delivered by lecturers presenting ‘facts’ at the front of a large lecture theatre.
 For a subject like chemistry, there is a huge amount of material to be conveyed.
 Whenever possible, academics engage with the students, posing questions and using a plethora of means to elicit responses.
 However, engagement takes time, so the amount they can do is limited without sacrificing content.